laboon/CS1632_Spring2018/deliverables/6/deliverable6.md

 1. Blank lines in files shall be ignored.
 1. Lines in files are considered to be 1-indexed, that is, the first line in a file is line number 1, not 0.
 1. Variable values shall not be persisted across executions.
 In other words, if I initialize a variable `a`, then quit the program and start it again, variable `a` is no longer initialized.
-1. The main program shall be named rpn.rb.
-I should be able to run it using `ruby rpn.rb`.

 ## Sample Output